Walter O'Malley: Death and legacy

-His legacy is that of changing the mindset of a league that had the St. Louis Cardinals as its southernmost and westernmost team (the Philadelphia Athletics of the American League had moved to Kansas City just three years prior).
+His legacy is that of changing the mindset of a league that had the St. Louis Cardinals as the National League's southernmost and westernmost team (the Philadelphia Athletics of the American League had moved further west to Kansas City just three years prior).
 Tommy Lasorda said upon hearing of his election to the Hall, "He's a pioneer.
 He made a tremendous change in the game, opening up the West Coast to Major League Baseball."
 When asked how he wanted to be remembered, O'Malley said, "for planting a tree."
 The tree provided the branches to open up the West Coast to baseball, but O'Malley's son remembers his father's 28 years on Major League Baseball's executive council as service that "was instrumental in the early stages of the game's international growth."
 His contributions to baseball were widely recognized even before his Hall of Fame election: he was ranked 8th and 11th respectively by ABC Sports and The Sporting News in their lists of the most influential sports figures of the 20th century.

 On July 7, 2009, Walter O'Malley was inducted into the Irish American Baseball Hall of Fame along with two other Dodger icons: slugger Steve Garvey and announcer Vin Scully.
 "Over the years, we have learned more of his decade-long quest to build a new stadium in Brooklyn and about how those efforts were thwarted by city officials.
 Perhaps this induction will inspire fans who themselves started new lives outside the borough to reconsider their thoughts about Walter O'Malley", said John Mooney, curator of the Irish American Baseball Hall of Fame.
 "He privately built one of baseball's more beautiful ballparks, Dodger Stadium, and set attendance records annually.
 While New York is the home of the Irish American Baseball Hall of Fame, it seeks to honor inductees whose impact was and is national."

-O'Malley's detractors say that he was not a visionary for taking baseball west.
-They say the game was naturally heading toward geographical expansion and O'Malley was just an opportunist.
-Rather than truly being a leader, these detractors say his leadership was a manifestation of making the most money.
+On August 10, 2024, O'Malley's name was added to the Dodgers' Ring of Honor, alongside the franchise's retired numbers and microphones.

 Popular culture

-O'Malley was mentioned several times in Danny Kaye's 1962 song tribute The D-O-D-G-E-R-S Song (Oh, Really?
-No, O'Malley!), which spins a tale of a fantasy game between the Dodgers and the Giants.
+O'Malley was mentioned several times in Danny Kaye's 1962 song tribute "D-O-D-G-E-R-S (Oh, Really?
+No, O'Malley!)", which spins a tale of a fantasy game between the Dodgers and the Giants.
 At one point, the umpire's call goes against the home team: